Why buy a Pyne & Smith Garment?

-Linen is a natural fiber fabric.
-All Pyne & Smith garments come to you pre-washed.
+LINEN: All Pyne & Smith linen garments come to you pre-washed.
 Machine or hand wash in warm water.
 Dry by laying flat or tumble dry on low heat.
 Please do not bleach the linen.

 IRONING - we love the beautiful, crumply look that makes linen so unique!
 If you do need to iron your garments, it helps to iron the garment while it is still moist.
 Do not iron to a crease.

-All Pyne & Smith garments are small batch made, in order to be sustainable.
-Our sizes sell out!
-The good news?
-We do re-stock popular items once after a collection is launched.
-For Spring/Summer, we usually re-stock in May.
-For Fall/Winter, we usually re-stock in December.
+All Pyne & Smith garments are sustainably small batch made.
+Our sizes can sell out!
 It's worth signing up for our newsletter to be notified about re-stocks, sales and other special events.

 Yes, we have gift cards in our shop!
 Search 'Gift Card' in our search area.